Summer Course Detailed Programme

 19:00 - Cheese & wine courtesy party.

-21:00 - Invited lecture: "Surfing big waves - how waves developed", by Pedro Bicudo.
+21:00 - Invited lecture: "Surfing big waves - how waves developed", by Horácio Fernandes.

 The lecture starts with a mini-course on oceanography aimed at the physics of ocean waves, wave prediction and quantifying the quality of a beach for surfing.
 It will end up with the importance of preserving coastal environment for surfing.
 Pedro Bicudo is a physics professor at IST and is main research activity is on studying quark confinement in Lattice QCD and on applying chiral symmetry breaking in quark models.
 He is a surfer enthusiast, an activist for saving waves endangered by see walls or jetties and a researcher in artificial reefs for surfing.

-09:30 - Introduction to plasma physics, by Vasco Guerra:
+09:00 - Introdution to plasma physics, by Vasco Guerra:

 • Definition of plasma